 Make sure your device has enough battery or it is plugged in to a power source.
 If you are using a phone, you might want to set it to Do Not Disturb or Turn Off Notifications, so that you are not interrupted by a phone call or a message.
 Remember to deactivate these options once you’ve finished your recording.

 It would be best if you do not hold your device in your hand while you sing.
 Instead, rest it on a stable surface with the microphone pointing to your mouth.

 Step 6 – Queue up the backing track

 We’ve put together a video with a backing track with baritone Roderick Williams singing his parts and Hannah Conway singing the Streetwise Opera parts.
 Hannah will count you in every time you need to sing.
 The video includes lyrics and other cues to help you while you are recording.

 IMPORTANT TIP – At the beginning of the backing track you will hear 6 clicks.
-Once you hear the first one, make sure to clap in time with the other five.
-It is very important that you record these claps, as they will help us sync all the recordings we will use.
+Once you hear the first one, try to clap in time with the other five.
+This will help us sync all the recordings we will use.
 If you find it hard to clap on time with the clicks, don’t worry.
 We will still find a way to include your recording.

 Have a listen to your recording.
 If you are not happy with it, you can try several times.
 You may submit up to two recordings of the song, and we will try to choose the best bits from each one.

 Step 9 – Rename your audio file